Choosing the Right Music Publishing Company for Jazz Artists

 2. Choosing Based on Hype, Not Fit

 A large company may not give you personalized attention.
-Choose one that aligns with your career stage and genre.
+Select one that aligns with your career stage and genre.
+Focus on finding a partner who resonates with your artistic vision.

 3. Overlooking Royalty Details

-Check if the company collects mechanical royalties, performance royalties, and synchronization fees—and understand their fee structure.
+Check if the company collects mechanical royalties, performance royalties, and synchronization fees—and understand how their fee structure works.
+Knowledge of your earning potential is vital.

 Why Bridgewater Publishing Company is a Trusted Partner